 Enter the Shugen Path

-New ISA members may begin learning various practices, like gongyo (daily recitation), through both in-person and virtual learning.
-They may also attend our intensive training events, such as nyubu shugyo.
+New ISA members begin with foundational practices such as gongyo, daily recitation, supported through in-person and online instruction.
+Members may also attend intensive training events, including Nyubu Shugyo.
 Click below for more information and to apply for membership.